kishima/micro_mruby_for_arduino_uno/README.md

 void loop(){}
 ```

-Then comple and run it on Arduino Uno.
+Then compile and run it on Arduino Uno.